Measuring Humanity

 But how to ‘prove’ this?
 How to ‘evidence’ that when people come together in community, their health and wellbeing improves?
 Is it true that ‘if you can’t measure it, it does not exist’?
 Or are we ‘measuring’ in a way that doesn’t give us access to some community members’ truth(s)?
 Thinking of ‘evidence’ in a way that doesn’t acknowledge the role of creativity and neglects to give us access to the human experience?
 And what is ‘truth’ anyway?

-When measuring humanity started we were on a mission to measure health and inequalities through connectivity and creativity.
+When Measuring Humanity started we were on a mission to measure health and inequalities through connectivity and creativity.
 One of the key questions that emerged was “why are we measuring?”.
-I’ve been playing around with this concept through my writing recently and found myself moving from ‘measurement’ to ‘magic’.
+I played with this concept through my writing recently and found myself moving from ‘measurement’ to ‘magic’.